Recommended for first-time travelers to Ehime! A 3-night, 4-day model route to enjoy experiences unique to Japan

 [Reference article]

-Three main ways to go to Ehime
+Three main ways to get to Ehime

 Imabari Station Photo by Pixta<br>